vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 );
 ```

-Now, if you a `greet` command with a specified `--name` option, this name will be added to console message:
+Now, if you a `greet` command with a specified `--name` option, this name will be added to the console message:

 ```bash
 $ vue-cli-service greet --name 'John Doe'